mpusz/wg21-papers/src/3045R9_quantities_and_units_library.md

-The library scales a representation value by calling `value * factor` and `value / factor`, where `factor` is of type `representation_underlying_type_t<T>` (or a wider integer type for the rational integer path — see [How Scaling Works?] for details).
+The library scales a representation value by calling `value * factor` and `value / factor`, where `factor` is of type `representation_underlying_type_t<T>` (or a wider integer type for the rational integer path — see [How Scaling Works] for details).
 A type may additionally provide `operator*(T, UnitMagnitude)` to receive the full compile-time unit magnitude; when present, this operator is called **first** and the factor-based operators serve as a fallback.
 The magnitude-aware operator may return a **different type** — see